What to Say to a Car Insurance Claims Adjuster After a Crash

-You have to watch what you say to the adjuster because this person could use anything you say against you to reduce the value of your claim.
+Experienced car accident lawyers may suggest that you have to watch what you say to the adjuster because this person could use anything you say against you to reduce the value of your claim.
 This person works for the insurance company, so it is in his or her best interest to pay as little as possible for your claim to save the company money.
 This will help the adjuster look good on his or her next performance evaluation.

 Follow these seven rules when speaking to the adjuster:

 - Do not minimize your injuries – For some reason, many accident victims have a tendency to minimize the severity of their injuries.
 This will allow the adjuster to minimize the value of your claim.

 - Do not agree to have your conversations recorded – Because recorded statements can be used against you in an attempt to limit the amount of compensation you are offered, it is best to politely decline when asked to provide one.
 You should consider speaking with an attorney before giving any kind of official statement.

 - Do not offer opinions on the crash – Stick to the facts about the crash, such as the date, time and location of the accident.

 - Do not discuss preexisting injuries – This will allow the adjuster to say your new injuries are just an exacerbation of your previous injury.
 This could hurt your chances of obtaining fair compensation.

 - Do not answer questions if you do not know the answer – You are within your rights to decline to answer a question if you are unsure of the correct answer.
 It is better to give no answer than to say something that is not true.

 - Do not exaggerate – Stick to the truth, as adjusters can tell when people are embellishing.